wlfcss/react-native-docsZh/0.54/en/contributing.md

 ## Bugs

 We use [GitHub Issues](https://github.com/facebook/react-native/issues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
-If you are certain this is a new, unreported bug, you can submit a [bug report](http://facebook.github.io/react-native/docs/contributing.html#reporting-new-issues).
+If you a are certain this is a new, unreported bug, you can submit a [bug report](http://facebook.github.io/react-native/docs/contributing.html#reporting-new-issues).

 If you have questions about using React Native, the [Community page](http://facebook.github.io/react-native/help.html) list various resources that should help you get started.